2013 Rediske Air DHC-3 crash

 On 7 July 2013, a single-engine de Havilland Canada DHC-3 Otter, operated by air charter company Rediske Air, crashed on take-off at Soldotna Airport, Alaska.
 The sole crewmember and all nine passengers on board were killed.
 The crash was attributed to improper loading.

+Background

+Airline

+Rediske Air was a small air taxi charter airline operating out of Alaska.
+Rediske Air was formed in 1991.
+It was started by Charlie Rediske, a local pilot.
+In 2001, Charlie Rediske died, and his son Walter and his daughter Lyla became chief operators of the airline.
+As of 2017, the airline's website was no longer working.

 Aircraft

 The aircraft involved was a de Havilland Canada DHC-3 Otter with serial number 280 which was originally delivered to the Royal Canadian Mounted Police Air Division on 25 February 1959 with Canadian registration C-FMPX.
 From 1979 to 2010 it operated commercially for various companies across Canada.
 The aircraft was fitted with supplemental type certificate (STC) kits to add an enlarged baggage compartment, a strengthened cargo net, and shoulder harnesses.
 In 2010, it was sent to Recon Air Corporation in Geraldton, Ontario, and fitted with a Garrett TPE-33-10R turboprop engine under a Texas Turbine Conversions, Inc. STC, along with three other STCs: a Baron short takeoff and landing (STOL) kit; a pulse light control system; and extended-range fuel tanks.
 Later that same year, the aircraft was sold and re-registered in the United States as N93PC.